-There are currently 100 million pieces of litter on Tennessee state roadways and it costs TDOT $19 million to clean it up every year.
+There are currently more than 88 million pieces of litter on Tennessee state roadways and it costs TDOT more than $23 million to clean it up every year.
 How do we know?
 Because we counted, via a pioneering “Visible Litter Study.”

 After all of this research, we created Nobody Trashes Tennessee, a litter prevention campaign brought to you by the Tennessee Department of Transportation.
 It was created with a few goals in mind–raise awareness about Tennessee’s litter problem, stop littering and build state pride.

 Nobody Trashes Tennessee is founded in research.
-The campaign is based on two primary litter studies, one conducted in 2006 and another in 2016.
-In addition, our latest phase of research conducted in 2021 tested litter behavior and identified messaging that might drive behavior change.
+The campaign is based on three primary litter studies, one conducted in 2006, 2016 and another in 2022.
+In addition, our latest phase of research conducted in 2022 tested litter behavior and identified messaging that might drive behavior change.